 FanDuel Promo Code: Bet $5, Get $150 Bonus Bets for NBA & NHL Playoffs, WNBA and MLB

-The FanDuel promo code offer is one of the best sportsbook promos available heading into Thursday's packed sports slate.
-New users can grab $150 in bonus bets by placing just a $5 wager — if it wins.
-With the NHL Eastern Conference Final, NBA Eastern Conference Finals Game 2, WNBA, and MLB all on the schedule, May 21 is the perfect time to sign up.
+The FanDuel promo code new-user offer is one of the best sportsbook promos available heading into May 23, with a chance to turn a $5 wager into $150 in bonus bets if your first bet wins.
+With Game 3 of the Western Conference Finals, NHL playoff action, WNBA games, and a full MLB slate all on the board, there is no shortage of ways to put this offer to work.

-How the FanDuel promo code offer works for NHL and NBA playoffs
+How the FanDuel promo code offer works for NBA & NHL playoffs

-No FanDuel promo code is required to claim this welcome offer — the process is straightforward from the moment you register.
-Simply place a $5 real money wager on any available market, and if that bet wins, FanDuel Sportsbook will credit your account with $150 in bonus bets within 72 hours.
-This FanDuel sign-up bonus is one of the most compelling new-user offers in the market right now.
+The FanDuel promo code situation is straightforward — no code is required to unlock this welcome bonus.
+New users simply need to register, deposit at least $5, and place an initial $5 real-money wager on any available market.
+If that first bet wins, FanDuel Sportsbook will credit $150 in bonus bets to your account within 72 hours of settlement.

-Here is a closer look at the key terms and conditions for this FanDuel Sportsbook promo code offer:
+Here are the key terms and conditions to keep in mind before claiming this FanDuel sign-up bonus:

 - Download the FanDuel Sportsbook app to be eligible for the welcome bonus.